Point of disorder: Angry Republicans, Democrats tangle in impeachment hearing

 See the impeachment hearing live blog for full coverage.

-Back-and-forth bickering broke out shortly after the hearing started, as Republicans repeatedly demanded the Democratic chairman, Jerry Nadler of New York, schedule a hearing for them to call witnesses they want to hear from.
+Back-and-forth bickering broke out shortly after the hearing started in the morning, as Republicans repeatedly demanded that Nadler, a Democrat from New York, schedule a hearing for them to call witnesses they wanted to hear from.
 Nadler had said he'd consider the request, while Reps.
-Andy Biggs of Louisiana, Collins and Gaetz demanded he had an obligation to do so immediately.
+Andy Biggs of Louisiana, Collins and Gaetz insisted he had an obligation to do so immediately.

 As Nadler tried to move on to testimony from the lawyer representing the Democrats on the Judiciary Committee, Gaetz interrupted again.